parisepigenetics/Methylator-Documentation/docs/preparing_run.md

 !!! danger
     The columns have to be **tab-separated** and the header to remain unchanged.
-    Please, don't name groups and samples with and underscore
+    Please, don't name groups and samples with an underscore

 On Jupyter Hub: